Csson/p5-mojolicious-plugin-bootstraphelpers/README.md

     <a class="btn btn-sm" href="http://www.example.com/">The example 1</a>

-If the first argument after the button text is an array ref, it is used to populate `href` and turns the button into a link.
+With a url the button turns into a link.
-The url is handed off

 ## Tables